Jtrinh3/CS-428---Project-3---Preserve-Your-Kingdom/docs/index.md

 Weblink: [https://jtrinh3.github.io/CS-428---Project-3---Preserve-Your-Kingdom/](https://jtrinh3.github.io/CS-428---Project-3---Preserve-Your-Kingdom/)
 Project Link: [https://github.com/Jtrinh3/CS-428---Project-3---Preserve-Your-Kingdom/](https://github.com/Jtrinh3/CS-428---Project-3---Preserve-Your-Kingdom/)

 The idea of this project is to create a game where the user defend their castle from enemies by being able to pick them up and throw them as well as use tools and weaponry to help.
-This game was originally inspired by the flash game *Defend Your Kingdom* which is available to play on [Kongregate](https://www.kongregate.com/games/zack6723/random-flash-game).
+This game was originally inspired by the flash game *Defend Your Castle* which is available to play on [Newgrounds](https://www.newgrounds.com/portal/view/102209).

 All developmental note below refers to the 11/30/2019 edition of the project.